Campus Safety

 Community Outreach and Support Team

-University Police deploy a Community Outreach and Support Team with sworn staff holding an increased level of expertise and training.
+University Police support a Community Outreach and Support Team with sworn staff holding an increased level of expertise and training.
 This unit supports the overall department’s efforts in crime prevention, including coordinating presentations and serving as a resource.
 The unit is also responsible for deploying Response, Evaluation and Crisis Help (REACH) social workers and Behavioral Health Detectives who respond to mental health-related emergencies and offer follow-up services.

 Emergency Phones